History of People’s Church (1855-current)

 At the January 1978 Annual Meeting, Roger proposed that the name of the church be changed to People’s Congregation of Kalamazoo County, but the suggestion was not adopted by the congregation.
 During 1979 the roof which had been leaking was repaired and insulated, but in May of 1980 the tornado which hit Kalamazoo did extensive damage to the church building; twelve windows were out, and the roof was gone as was the storage shed.
 Ceilings, doors, AV equipment were damaged, and the rear projection screen was in tatters.
 Hundreds of hours were spent by the members cleaning up the mess and securing what remained of the building.

 After a one-year Interim Ministry by Brooks Walker, the Ministerial Search Committee recommended Davidson Loehr to become the new permanent minister.
-After his week of candidacy, the congregation voted 206 to 6 to engage him.
-He was finishing a doctorate in theology from the University of Chicago, and People’s Church was his first charge.
+After his week of candidacy, the congregation voted 206 to 6 to call him.
+He was finishing a doctorate in theology from the University of Chicago, and People’s Church was his first ministry.
 David had a wonderful facility with words, both written and spoken, and he attracted large audiences on Sunday mornings.
-He invited children to participate in a part of the Sunday service which featured a children’s story that mirrored the Sermon to come.
-He also took part in a number of community activities: Torch club, speaking on cable access, at WMUK, and KalamazooCollege, offering the invocation at a City Commission meeting, and participating in Grace Luncheons all in his first year with the church.
+He invited children to participate in a part of the Sunday service which featured a children’s story that mirrored the sermon to come.
+He also took part in a number of community activities: Torch club, speaking on cable access, at WMUK, and Kalamazoo College, offering the invocation at a City Commission meeting, and participating in Grace Luncheons all in his first year with the church.
 The parking lot became overfull on Sunday mornings and a second one was added; and by his fifth year as minister two services were being held each Sunday morning.

 David instituted evening presentations such as Bill Moyers’ “World of Ideas,” with local experts commenting on the filmed comments and the audience participating.
-The MemorialGarden was landscaped, many Adult Education classes were offered and well attended, and the whole committee structure was reorganized.
+The Memorial Garden was landscaped, many Adult Education classes were offered and well attended, and the whole committee structure was reorganized.
 People’s people served as mentors in the Kalamazoo Area Academic Achievement Program, worked on Habitat for Humanity houses, sold Ministry with Community candles, provided Christmas food and gifts for families on a Department of Social Services list.
 A fall board retreat in David’s first year became an annual event.

 But by 1992 dissension was apparent.
 David believed that some parishioners sought to impair his freedom of the pulpit.
 Some in the congregation thought David was insensitive to their strongly held beliefs.
-Over the next two years surveys, discussions, and endless talk only exacerbated the differences and David announced his resignation in the summer of 1994, to take effect at the end of the 1994-1995 church year.
-He left in March of 1995 at which time some church members also resigned and formed another UU church in the area: Unitarian Universalist Community Church located in Portage.
+Over the next two years, surveys, discussions, and endless talk only exacerbated the differences and David announced his resignation in the summer of 1994, to take effect at the end of the 1994-1995 church year.
+He left in March of 1995 at which time some church members also resigned and formed another UU church in the area: Unitarian Universalist Community Church of Southwest Michigan, located in Portage.

 Fred Campbell became the interim minister in September of 1995 and served for two years.
 A Ministerial Search Committee was elected and an Aesthetic Improvements Committee started work on modifications to the Foyer and Commons.
 Fred conducted a well-attended Four Faiths adult education course, comparing the answers to universal questions from the point of view of Theists, Mystics, Humanists, and Naturalists.
 Participants elected one of the groups and took part in answering the questions.

-Because the Search Committee had not finished its work at the end of Fred’s two-year tenure, Oren Peterson was welcomed for a year of interim ministry, during which time The Committee selected and recommended to the congregation Jill McAllister to become the next settled minister.
+Because the Search Committee had not finished its work at the end of Fred’s two-year tenure, Oren Peterson was welcomed for a year of interim ministry, during which time the search committee selected and recommended to the congregation that Jill McAllister become the next settled minister.
 Her engagement was overwhelmingly approved.
-Final plans were also implemented for the building renovation and services were held at Temple B’NaiIsrael during construction.
+Final plans were also implemented for the building renovation and services were held at Temple B’Nai Israel during construction.

-Dennis McCarty was engaged as an Intern Minister during the 2002-3 church year, with Jill supervising his internship.
+Dennis McCarty was engaged as an Intern Minister during the 2002-03 church year, with Jill supervising his internship.
 He undertook visits with homebound parishioners, took the pulpit five times during the year, attended committee meetings, taught in the church school, and took a big role in the church’s participation in ISAAC (Interfaith Strategy for Advocacy and Action in the Community) a church-based social action group organized in the community.
 A food pantry was established in the church as part of the countywide network serving needy people.
 In the spring of 2005 Jill was awarded a Sabbatical leave until the end of June.
 People’s Church celebrated its 150th anniversary in 2005 with a series of events.

 Read more about People’s Social Justice history here.